 Ready to get started?
 Sign up for Personal Capital’s free financial tools.
 Those with at least $100K of investable assets are eligible for fee-based wealth management services.

-Personal Capital compensates Don Sadler (“Author”) for providing the content contained in this blog post.
+The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 Compensation not to exceed $500.
-Author is not a client of Personal Capital Advisors Corporation.
-The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 Keep in mind that investing involves risk.
 The value of your investment will fluctuate over time and you may gain or lose money.
+Any reference to the advisory services refers to Personal Capital Advisors Corporation, a subsidiary of Personal Capital.
+Personal Capital Advisors Corporation is an investment adviser registered with the Securities and Exchange Commission (SEC).
+Registration does not imply a certain level of skill or training nor does it imply endorsement by the SEC.